SciKit-Surgery/scikit-surgerybard/doc/02_2_Tracking_With_AuRcoTags.rst

 Move the webcam so that the reference markers are visible, and you should see a virtual representation of the pelvis overlaid on the video.
 But it's in the wrong place.
-If you look at config/reference_with_model.json you'll see that it lists a reference_to_model file, in this case "data/id.txt", or the identity transform.
+If you look at config/reference_with_model.json you'll see that it lists a reference_to_model file, in this case "data/id.txt", the identity transform.
 In order to make a nice overlay we need to work out the correct value for the model2reference transform.
+This is known as registration, which forms a key component of most IGS systems.

 .. _`Medical Imaging Summer School`: https://medicss.cs.ucl.ac.uk/